amazeeio/cachalot/FAQ.md

   `amazeeio-cachalot up`
 5. Start docker containers again

+## Cachalot starts with `DNS failed to run`

+Do the same as above, start at Nr 2

 ## The `docker` client gives an SSL error or times out

 The most common cause is the `DOCKER_*` environment variables not being set